 This policy details the practices we have adopted to protect your privacy so that you can feel confident about how we manage the personal information you entrust to us.

-Personal information is any information that can be used to identify you.
 We collect personal information (including contact name, telephone number, address, email address, occupation, education and qualifications etc) in a range of contexts: